Learning to Steer: Input-dependent Steering for Multimodal LLMs: Experiments

 \paragraph{Hyperparameters:} We respectively consider layers $L^*=15$ and $L^*=14$ to apply steering on and layers $L'=30$ and $L'=14$ to extract the input context (see Section \ref{sec:methodol2s}) for safety enforcement and hallucination mitigation.
 The auxiliary network $g_{\Theta^*}$ for L2S consists in a single 2-layers MLP with hidden size 100, and is trained for 100 epochs using the Adam optimizer with either a learning rate of $10^{-4}$ or $5 \times 10^{-5}$ as well as a batch size of 64.
 We use a cosine learning rate scheduler with warmup, followed by an adaptive scheduler that reduces the learning rate when the validation performance plateaus.
 Finally, we select the model yielding the best validation performance across the epochs.
 The discussion about how to choose various hyperparameters for L2S can be found in \Cref{app:exp-details}.

 \paragraph{Baselines:} Beyond the original \textbf{No-steering} model, the primary baseline for comparison against our proposed \textbf{L2S} and \textbf{P2S} methods is the \textbf{mean-steering (Mean-S)} method that uses $\mathbb{E}(z_{X, L^*})$ (averaging over training data) as the fixed steering vector for any input.
 Our setup of using contrastive prompts corresponds most closely to CAA \cite{panickssery2023steering}, but it is also representative of other approaches that use difference--of--means or mean--of--difference as a fixed steering vector regardless of input \cite{arditi2024refusal, khayatan2025analyzing}.
+As a baseline, we also evaluate the effectiveness of using an additional safety/hallucination mitigation prompt appended to the user query, that describes the desired steering instantiations.
+We refer to this system as \textbf{Prompt}.
+Further details about this appended prompt can be found in \cref{app:eval}.

 We also evaluate a Normed-Random (\textbf{Norm-Rnd}) steering baseline that uses uniformly sampled direction from hypersphere in $\reals^D$ ($D$ is residual stream representation size) as the steering direction and scaled to the same magnitude as $z_{X, L^*}$.
 This baseline is relevant to observe the tradeof between prompting the desired behavior and response quality, that results from simply adding noise to the latent representation with a signal-to-noise ration controlled by the norm of the random steering.